Davis v. County School Board of Prince Edward County: Background

 R.R.
 Moton High School, an all-black high school in Farmville, Virginia, founded in 1923, suffered from terrible conditions due to underfunding.
 The school did not have a gymnasium, cafeteria or teachers' restrooms.
 Teachers and students did not have desks or blackboards, and due to overcrowding, some students had to take classes in an immobilized, decrepit school bus parked outside the main school building.
-The school's requests for additional funds were denied by the all-white school board.
+The school's requests for improved facilities were denied by the all-white school board.

 In response, on April 23, 1951, a 16-year-old student named Barbara Rose Johns, who was the niece of Vernon Johns, the famous black Baptist preacher and civil rights leader, covertly organized a student general strike.
 She forged notes to teachers telling them to bring their students to the auditorium for a special announcement.
 When the school's students showed up, Johns took the stage and persuaded the school to strike to protest poor school conditions.
 Over 450 walked out and marched to the homes of members of the school board, who refused to see them and instead threatened them with expulsions.
 This led to a two-week protest from students.

-Further details about this story can be found in Taylor Branch's Parting The Waters, America In The King Years 1954-63, published by Simon and Schuster in 1988.
-This book mentions that the headmaster was told over the phone that the police were about to arrest two of his students at the bus station.
+The headmaster was told over the phone that the police were about to arrest two of his students at the bus station.
 He failed to recognize this call as a ruse, so he went to town.
 Only thereafter were notes calling to a special assembly delivered to the classroom.
 When the headmaster returned, he tried to talk the students out of striking, but they refused.